NBA Legend Kobe Bryant Shares His Insight On Anthony Davis To L.A. Lakers Trade

 Brandon Ingram, Lonzo Ball, and Kyle Kuzma have shown lots of superstar potential from the time they first set foot in the NBA.
 However, with LeBron James currently on their roster, the Los Angeles Lakers don’t seem to have the patience to wait for those young players to fully develop into legitimate NBA superstars.
-When they resumed their trade negotiation with the New Orleans Pelicans in the 2019 NBA offseason, Ingram, Ball, and Kuzma are all expected to be part of the trade package that will be sent to acquire All-Star center Anthony Davis.
+When they resume their trade negotiation with the New Orleans Pelicans in the 2019 NBA offseason, Ingram, Ball, and Kuzma are all expected to be part of the trade package that will be sent to acquire All-Star center Anthony Davis.

 In a recent interview with Spanish outlet AS.com (translated by Lakers Nation), Kobe Bryant talked about the Lakers’ plan to go after Anthony Davis next summer.
 Bryant admitted that Brandon Ingram, Lonzo Ball, and Kyle Kuzma are talented players, but he said that the Lakers should consider trading them all if it means acquiring a player of Davis’ caliber.